rishabprasad005/role-courses/D0280/Notes.md

 - **EXAMPLE:** The following describes how these upgrade paths would apply to Red Hat OpenShift Container Platform version 4.5:-

   - When using the stable-4.5 channel, you can upgrade your cluster from 4.5.0 to 4.5.1 or 4.5.2.
 If an issue is discovered in the 4.5.3 release, then you cannot upgrade to that version.
 When a patch becomes available in the 4.5.4 release, you can update your cluster to that version.
-T

   - The fast-4.5 channel can deliver 4.5.1 and 4.5.2 updates but not 4.6.1.
 Administrators must specifically choose a different minor version channel, such as fast-4.6, in order to upgrade to a new release in a new minor version.